 Ken Dunham: I'm excited about the topic we're gonna be talking about today.
 And in regards to what I do at Optiv, my job is to help out with connecting the people and the process and the technology to be highly effective towards our various services and solutions.

 Fayyaz Rajpari: Awesome, thank you Ken.
 So, quick for the folks that don't know me, I also have a background in security and been doing this for twenty years, similar to Ron and Ken.
-Background intelligence and also cyber operations, as you call it, but really more around, you know, monitoring what the bad guys are doing and what they've done and how impactful they've been to organizations.
+Background intelligence and also security operations, as you call it, but really more around, you know, monitoring what the bad guys are doing and what they've done and how impactful they've been to organizations.
 So, I'm really excited to be here to have this conversation with you guys.